 Our friend Jean Debeze (¹), hard user and tester for many applications and materials discussed on this blog, told me of his last installation aboard "Lady Jane" (²) : receiving facsimile weather maps with SSB radio.

-HF Weather Fax version Black Cat Systems is an application for decoding facsimile weather maps on an iPad, an iPhone or Android device.
+HF Weather Fax by Black Cat Systems is an application for decoding facsimile weather maps on an iPad, an iPhone or Android device.
 The analysis and forecast maps are provided by radio stations around the World.
 Broadcast on shortwave, they can easily be received by SSB receivers as found in catalogs for pleasure.

 The facsimile maps :